tnichols217/notes/College/Additional Questions.md

 1. Tell us more about why this field of study at MIT appeals to you.
 (100 words)

 > [!para]
 > Coming home from preschool, the three year old me would marvel at how our family laptop would handle my father’s input.
-Whether it be creating spreadsheets, writing documents, or reading e-mail, there was nothing about it that didn’t intrigue me.
+Whether it be creating spreadsheets or reading e-mail, there was nothing about it that didn’t intrigue me.
 I have remained endlessly curious, wanting to discover yet also create.
 Computer Science was the avenue for me to continue down this road.
 I know that in MIT, I will be amongst brilliant minds and a culture that supports and encourages high learning.
 I will finally be allowed to soar and not be pulled back.
 Allow me to spread my wings at your esteemed institution.
 >
 > When it was my mother's turn to use the laptop, I vividly remember her vibrant brushstrokes swirling across the screen.